edgarsmdn/MLCE_book/_build/html/_sources/intro.md

 ```{tableofcontents}
 ```

-This book was prepared by [Edgar Sanchez](https://edgarsmdn.github.io/) and [Antonio del Rio](https://www.imperial.ac.uk/people/a.del-rio-chanona) with the help of many collegues.
+This book was prepared by [Edgar Sanchez](https://edgarsmdn.github.io/), [Antonio del Rio](https://www.imperial.ac.uk/people/a.del-rio-chanona) and
+[Caroline Ganzer](https://www.mpi-magdeburg.mpg.de/person/126003/1681423) with the help of many collegues.
 If you have a question or need some help in adapting this book to your MLCE course feel free to contact us!